 Contribution Statement Instructions

+The goal of your contribution statement should be to provide a clear and concise focal point for your paper.
 Do not explain the methodological or operational details of your research.

 Why initiate a policy asking for contribution statements?
 Our goal is to keep the review team and the authors focused on the same vision for the paper.
 We believe that the review team can better help authors improve papers if the team understands the specific contribution the authors desire to make.
 We hope this will allow all parties to be more efficient and also that it will minimize actual or perceived instances of "hijacking" papers where review team members ask for changes that are not in keeping with the authors' intended research goals.